Attachment and infant mental health training + supporting parents/carers

 Contact Rachel Pardoe about Commissioning a Training Course

-The EarlyYES Who Am I? and Babies In Our Minds training courses are offered in Bristol, the South West, Midlands and S. Wales.
+The EarlyYES Babies In Our Minds and Who Am I? training courses are delivered online using Zoom, and can also be offered face-to-face in Bristol, the South West, Midlands and South Wales.

-Dates and venue are arranged with local commissioners, and local administrative staff coordinate recruitment of practitioners.
+Dates (and venue if appropriate) are arranged with local commissioners, and local administrative staff coordinate recruitment of practitioners.

 All practitioners who attend a course in full will be issued with a certificate of attendance.